aballet/bitcoin_mining/README.md

 ECE 111 Final Project

-Implement and optimize a SHA256 hash algorithm such that every file can be compressed into 256 blocks.
+Implement and optimize a SHA256 hash algorithm such that every file can be compressed into 256-bit hash value.

 Secure Hash Algorithm